All Episodes

 Every single thing.

-Personal stuff we did not.
+Personal stuff, we did not.

 I had no obligation to do so and did not.

-Well, it could be that some of the additional work-related emails that they recovered uh were those deleted by Hillary Clinton's lawyers when they reviewed and sorted her emails for production in 2014.
+Well, it could be that some of the additional work-related emails that they recovered were those deleted by Hillary Clinton's lawyers when they reviewed and sorted her emails for production in 2014.

 By the way, here's another interesting thing, because that was supposed to be emails about yoga.

-That was supposed to be emails about a wedding, Her daughter, a funeral, her mother, and communication with Bill who does an email.
+That was supposed to be emails about a wedding, her daughter, a funeral, her mother, and communication with Bill, who does an email.

 The lawyers doing the sorting, we found out from Comey today, did not individually read the content of the emails.